BonusCloud/BonusCloud-Node/x86_64/README.md

 ### help

     -h             Print this and exit
     -i             Installation environment check and initialization
-    -k       Install the k8s environment and the k8s components that" BonusCloud depends on
+    -k             Install the k8s environment and the k8s components that BonusCloud depends on
     -n             Install node management components
-    -r       Fully remove bonuscloud plug-ins and components -s       Install salt-minion for remote debugging by developers -I       set interface name to ethx
+    -r             Fully remove bonuscloud plug-ins and components -s             Install salt-minion for remote debugging by developers -I Interface   set interface name to you want
-    -c       change kernel to compiled dedicated kernels,only "Phicomm N1 and is danger!
+    -c             change kernel to compiled dedicated kernels,only "Phicomm N1" and is danger!
+    -e             set interfaces name to ethx